mmeimaris/axonDB/README.md

 # blinkDB
-The source code and queries for blinkDB.
+The source code and queries for blinkDB

 The package **/*/api contains two key classes for loading and querying into blinkDB.
 Specifically, BigLoader.java is used for RDF loading, and currently has been tested with .nt and .rdf/xml serializations.
 Quads are not supported at the moment.